TiltedAngle/tiltedangle.github.io/index.md

 **CODING**

 He has coded two games , one of them called Ice And Lava, which you can download [here](tiltedangle.github.io/IceAndLava).
 The second is called The Spaceship, which you can download [here](tiltedangle.github.io/TheSpaceship).
 His third game (PACMAN) is available [here](https://bit.ly/3GJhsT9).
+These games can be played online without downloading [here](https://tiltedangle.itch.io)
 For more information, join the coding discord [here](https://discord.gg/a83kQgMhBw), where you can recieve updates, sneek-peeks, and BTS about his next games.

 **MUSIC**